 For information regarding the importing of merchandise hierarchy nodes by CSV, see the help topic Merchandise Hierarchy Node Import

-Assigning Items by CSV
+Assigning Items and Applying Attributes by CSV

 Note that you can assign a parent node for an item in two ways: